 4. Astrid Franciszka

-Astrid is an English Literature student at Jesus College Cambridge.
-She has type 1 diabtes and makes videos about being a disabled student.
-Astrid is also candid about her mental health and the pressures of studying at a top univeristy.
+Astrid was an English Literature student at Jesus College Cambridge and is now studying Law in London.
+In her videos, Astrid shares the challenges of studying as a disabled student as well as managing your mental health as a student.
+Additionally, Astrid is also candid about her mental health and the pressures of studying at a top university.

-Studyquill is run by Jasmine who is a high school student.
-She posts bullet journal, study with me and exam advice videos.
-If you’re a type-A hyper organised person that loves watching videos of neat study notes and stationery, then Studyquill is the place for you.
+Studyquill is run by Jasmine who is now a student at UCLA.
+She makes bullet journal, study with me and exam advice videos.
+Therefore, if you’re a type-A hyper organised person who loves watching videos of neat study notes and stationery, then Studyquill is the place for you.

-This documentary is an hour long, but it is worth a watch if you’ve ever experienced a health problem whilst at university.
+This documentary is an hour-long, but it is worth a watch if you’ve ever experienced a health problem whilst at university.
 It is well known that top universities do not do enough to help students with illnesses.
 I was studying at a top university when I became ill and did not receive adequate support.
-Watching this documentary highlighted the fact that this is a common occurrence, even at the top university in my country.
-Please watch this video if you have time.
-Some of the comments from the staff being interviewed are eye opening and somewhat shocking in places.
+Watching this documentary highlighted the fact that this is a common occurrence, even at the top university in the UK.